American literature: 1920s

-Ernest Hemingway (1899–1961) saw violence and death first-hand as an ambulance driver in World War I, and the carnage persuaded him that abstract language was mostly empty and misleading.
-He cut out unnecessary words from his writing, simplified the sentence structure, and concentrated on concrete objects and actions.
-He adhered to a moral code that emphasized grace under pressure, and his protagonists were strong, silent men who often dealt awkwardly with women.
-The Sun Also Rises and A Farewell to Arms are generally considered his best novels; in 1954, he won the Nobel Prize in Literature.
+Ernest Hemingway (1899-1961), once labelled the "brightest talent of the modern American epoch," was most famous for his production of short stories and novels such as "The Sun Also Rises" and "A Farewell to Arms."
+In contrast to writers such as F. Scott Fitzgerald, Hemingway is regarded as the predecessor of literary minimalism, and preferred to write using short prose, avoiding the usage of adverbs and adjectives wherever possible.
+Hemingway's adoption of this minimalist style came as a result of his time working as a journalist at the Kansas City Star.
+In 1954, Hemingway was awarded the Nobel Prize in Literature, and has persisted as one of the most influential writers, both culturally and stylistically, to have emerged from early 20th-Century America.

 William Faulkner (1897–1962) won the Nobel Prize in 1949.
 Faulkner encompassed a wide range of humanity in Yoknapatawpha County, a Mississippian region of his own invention.
-He recorded his characters' seemingly unedited ramblings in order to represent their inner states, a technique called "stream of consciousness".
+He recorded his characters' seemingly unedited ramblings to represent their inner states, a technique called "stream of consciousness".
 He also jumbled time sequences to show how the past – especially the slave-holding era of the Deep South – endures in the present.
 Among his great works are Absalom, Absalom!, As I Lay Dying, The Sound and the Fury, and Light in August.